 In the UK, the biggest employer of health workers is the NHS.
-It has over 1.3 million employees and more than 350 different careers on offer.
-There are also lots of private medical employer ranging from care workers to plastic surgeons
+There are also lots of private medical employers ranging from care workers to plastic surgeons

 Individual organisations do their own recruitment.
 But many employers advertise their job vacancies on NHS Jobs, the online recruitment service for jobs in the NHS.

 For some jobs you need to do a medical degree, for others you can start an apprenticeship.
 There are lots of routes into healthcare.

 It's not just jobs in healthcare either.
 There are also opportunities for people to work in healthcare but specialise in business, finance or IT.

 Take Action: Find out what medical job might suit you on the Step into the NHS website - Take the Test!

 This video from the NHS talks about different careers within nursing.